nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## 10. Appendix D : Glossary

-**CRUD**: Create, read, update and delete.
+**CRUD**: Create, read, update and delete

-**GUI**: Graphical user interface is the means by which information from the system is displayed to the user.
+**GUI**: Graphical user interface is the means by which information from the system is displayed to the user

-**Index of task**: The number visually tagged to a task on the GUI. (changes with how to-dos are listed)
+**Index of task**: The number visually tagged to a task on the GUI (changes with how tasks are listed)

 **Mainstream OS**: Windows, Linux, Unix, OS-X Operating Systems

-**MSS**: Main Success Scenario of a use case.
+**MSS**: Main Success Scenario of a use case

-**Sync**: Synchronize / adjust data on multiple files to be the same as each other.
+**Sync**: Synchronize / adjust data on multiple files to be the same as each other

-**Task**: A to-do without a date range, and optionally has a deadline.
+**Task**: A to-do without a date range, and optionally has a deadline

-**UI**: User interface is the means by which the user and the system interact with each other.
+**UI**: User interface is the means by which the user and the system interact with each other